Trade union membership: your right to choose

 - used or wanted to use, at an appropriate time, the services provided by your trade union for its members

-If you are not a trade union member you do not have to comply with any requirement by your employer that you:
+If you are not a trade union member you do not have to meet any requirement by your employer that you:

 - pay a trade union subscription